LinusBorg/portal-vue/docs/docs/caveats.md

 <ComponentX>
 ```

+## provide/inject broken

+Due to the way that Vue resolves provides from parent components, it would look for provided objects in the parent of `<portal-target>`, so any `provide`d objects of a parent of `<portal>` will not be available to components within a portal - but it will have access to those provided by parents of the `<portal-target>`.

 ## Server-Side Rendering

 When you use [Vue's SSR capabilities](https://ssr.vuejs.org), portal-vue can't work reliably because Vue renders the page directly to a string, there are not reactive updates applied.
 That means that a `<portal-target>` appearing before a `<portal>` will render an empty div on the server whereas it will render the sent content on the client, resulting in a hydration vdom mismatch error.